UPDATE: A Research Guide on the South Asian Association for Regional Cooperation (SAARC)

-- Decisions at all levels shall be taken on the basis of unanimity.
+- Decisions at all levels shall be taken based on unanimity.

 - Bilateral and contentious issues shall be excluded from the deliberations.

-Council of Ministers (CoM) comprises of the ministers of foreign/external affairs of the member states.
-As provided in Article V of the Charter, the Council undertakes the following functions:
+The Council of Ministers (CoM) comprises the ministers of foreign/external affairs of the member states.
+As provided in Article IV of the Charter, the Council undertakes the following functions: